Seirdy/seirdy.one/content/about/_index.md

 ---
 <div itemscope="" itemprop="about" itemtype="https://schema.org/Person" itemid="https://seirdy.one/#seirdy" class="h-card vcard">

-I'm known as Seirdy, or as Rohan (interchangeable).
+I'm known as Seirdy, or as Rohan.
 There are some differences between these two personas, but the line between the two is blurry.
 It's fine to mix them up.
-[Yes, I'm plural!](https://pluralpedia.org/w/Main_Page) It's no secret, but I don't usually show it.
-I haven't yet come up with a system name.

 This page lists my most relevant accounts.
 A more comprehensive list of my online accounts is available via WebFinger: [acct:seirdy@seirdy.one](https://seirdy.one/.well-known/webfinger?resource=acct%3Aseirdy%40seirdy.one).
 Any currently-active public account not listed via WebFinger isn't actually me; please let me know if you find one.

 I've published a version of my OpenPGP key via Web Key Directory; this version has notations containing Ariadne identity proofs for a few more accounts of mine.
 You can [verify those accounts on any Keyoxide instance](https://keyoxide.org/wkd/seirdy%40seirdy.one) (requires JavaScript).
 I hope to migrate identity proofs to something besides OpenPGP in the future.

-## Rohan/Cadmus: meat&shy;space persona {#Rohan}
+## Rohan: meat&shy;space persona {#Rohan}

 I go by <span itemprop="alternateName" class="p-name n"><span itemprop="givenName" class="p-given-name given-name">Rohan</span>&#160;<span itemprop="familyName" class="p-family-name family-name">Kumar</span></span> in "real life" (work, school, family, etc).